survivejs/react-book/application-deployment.md

 This configuration will create two files in the `dist/` folder. **app.js** and **vendors.js**.

-> Important!
-Remember to add both files to your HTML file, or you will get the error: `Uncaught ReferenceError: webpackJsonp is not defined`.
+> Remember to add both files to your HTML file, or you will get the error: `Uncaught ReferenceError: webpackJsonp is not defined`.

-The CommonsChunkPlugin is one of the “mystery” parts of Webpack.
-It is very powerful, but it can be difficult to understand how to use it, and what it actually does.
-Well, the job of the CommonsChunkPlugin is to grab chunks (your javascript files, css files etc.) and merge them into bundles.
-In the example above we chose to put the react chunk, with all its chunky children, into a “vendors” bundle that we gave the filename “vendors.js”.
+Before we explain how the CommonsChunkPlugin works we should briefly look back to "Understanding Webpack".
+In the configuration above we have two entry point **chunks**, app and vendors.
+App consists of only one chunk, our *main.js* file.
+The vendors entry point chunk also consists of only one chunk, which is react itself.
+So an entry point chunk can be merged by multiple chunks, but in this case it is only one each.

+These two entry chunks and their individual children chunks will be bundled into two different JavaScript files, **app.js** and **vendors.js**.
+Both of the bundles has `react` as either part of the entry chunk itself, like vendors, or it is required with a `var React = require('react')` statement, like in app.

+Understanding this, you can understand how the CommonsChunkPlugin works.
+In the example above, if we did not configure a plugin at all React would be included in both entry chunks, app and vendors, and bundled into both the *app.js** file and *vendors.js* file.
+By using a plugin we can tell Webpack that the chunks included in vendors are common.
+That means when a different entry chunk, app in this example, tries to require react it will first check entry chunks defined as common.
+In our example, using the CommonsChunkPlugin, we say that the vendors entry chunk is common and when it is bundled, call that file *vendors.js*.

+The result of this is that we will now get two files, app.js and vendors.js, where app.js grabs react from vendors.js.

-XXX: explain what CommonsChunkPlugin is and why it is used here
+- XXX: explain what CommonsChunkPlugin is and why it is used here
-XXX: discuss hashing here!!! we can do cache inline, no need for a separate section perhaps
+- XXX: discuss hashing here!!! we can do cache inline, no need for a separate section perhaps
-XXX: how about other optimize plugins http://webpack.github.io/docs/list-of-plugins.html#optimize does uglify give some definite advantage here?
+- XXX: how about other optimize plugins http://webpack.github.io/docs/list-of-plugins.html#optimize does uglify give some definite advantage here?
-XXX: you’ll probably want to include sourcemaps in the production build (better error output) http://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin
+- XXX: you’ll probably want to include sourcemaps in the production build (better error output) http://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin
-XXX: we can also mention ngMinPlugin
+- XXX: we can also mention ngMinPlugin
-XXX: AppCachePlugin - i haven’t used this but perhaps worth mentioning https://github.com/lettertwo/appcache-webpack-plugin
+- XXX: AppCachePlugin - i haven’t used this but perhaps worth mentioning https://github.com/lettertwo/appcache-webpack-plugin

 example of uglify -> minified version!